Fish-MIP/Global_MEM_Model_Templates/DBPM.md

 Camilla Novaglio - [camilla.novaglio\@utas.edu.au](mailto:camilla.novaglio@utas.edu.au)
 Ryan Heneghan - [r.heneghan\@qut.edu.au](mailto:r.heneghan@qut.edu.au)

+# Model ecology overview
+The Dynamic Benthic-Pelagic Model (DBPM) is a dynamic size-spectrum model that resolves benthic and pelagic animal biomass from 1mg to 1 tonne, as well as the energetic pathways that link benthic and pelagic systems (Blanchard et al., 2012, 2009) .
+Energy moves from small to large size classes through the size-dependent process of predation-fuelled growth.
+Energy is lost from the system due to inefficiencies in predators converting prey biomass into new predator biomass, and mortality.

+At the base of the food chain, small and large phytoplankton carbon biomass define the producer size-spectrum, which provides food for small benthic and pelagic consumers.
+Less phytoplankton biomass means less food for small consumers, decreasing their biomass, which in turn decreases the biomass of larger consumers.
+At the same time, as phytoplankton biomass decreases, the proportion of total producer biomass that is comprised of small phytoplankton increases.
+As small phytoplankton biomass increases, the average number of trophic steps between a consumer of a given size and producers increases, which equates to more trophic steps between producer and consumer, and thus lower consumer biomass due to trophic inefficiency.
+Finally, temperature affects the balance between energy acquisition through feeding, and energy dissipation through mortality.
+These processes scale with temperature (T;°C) using an Arrhenius scaling.

 # Spatial scale forcing
 *For example, scale: global or region, resolution: $`0.25^{\circ}`$ and $`1^{\circ}`$ model runs.*